zeekox/mauro.io/app/_posts/2014-03-09-you-need-a-backup.md

 title:  "You need a Backup"
 ---

+**UPDATE**: I now use a simple external disk to store my backups, the script support both modes, ssh or local target.

 You need a Backup and everyone does.
 Some reasons for it that I find important and wisdom gathered from colleagues.

 1. I you use a NAS (with or without RAID) or some other system using proprietary software, be sure to be able to mount your disks without it.